silx-kit/pyFAI/doc/source/operations/macosx.rst

 Using Xcode
 ...........

-To build pyFAI from sources, any C-compiler is needed.
+To build pyFAI from sources, a C-compiler is needed.
 On an *Apple* computer, the default compiler is
 `Xcode <https://developer.apple.com/xcode/>`_, and it is available for free on the **AppStore**.